aelfric/ncfl-livedocs/events/pf.md

 - DO NOT MIX FLIGHTS!!!
 If you need to start Flight 2 first, fine, but be sure NOT to switch competitors.
 Confirm the teams and sides both before and after the round.
+- Enter comments on your using a ‘hard drive’ program (Word, Notepad, Pages) in between speeches or during prep time.
+If the internet becomes unstable in your room or building, you might lose all your comments otherwise.
+You can then copy/paste into Tabroom.
 - For round 5:
   - Because the Coin Flip is pre-set to occur at a specific time in each Flight we cannot start Flight 2 early in Round 5.